-This inexpensive all-in-one lacks an auto-duplex mode, but for basic monochrome printing and copying duties, it is hard to beat on total cost of ownership.
-There’s enough black toner in the box for 5,000 pages and refuelling is as simple as injecting the toner from syringe-type canister into the printer.
+This inexpensive all-in-one lacks an auto-duplex mode, but for basic monochrome printing and copying duties, it is hard to beat on the total cost of ownership.
+There’s enough black toner in the box for 5,000 pages and refuelling is as simple as injecting the toner from a syringe-type canister into the printer.

 Read the full review: HP Neverstop Laser MFP 1202nw

 It sports a boxy two-tone design that's professional-looking without being boring, but be aware that it will be slightly too big to fit on some desks comfortably.
 It's compatible with a range of cloud-based mobile apps which thankfully means you won't have to rely on its small LCD display for many functions.

 Read the full review: HP OfficeJet Pro 9025 all-in-one inkjet printer

-Portable printing is now an option thanks to the All-in-One 250, which crams printing, scanning and copying into a machine small enough to fit into a suitcase or backpack.
+Portable printing is now an option thanks to the All-in-One 250, which crams printing, scanning, and copying into a machine small enough to fit into a suitcase or backpack.
 It's not so light that you won't notice it, though, weighing around the same as 1.5 13-inch MacBook Pros.

 HP’s latest cartridge-free inkjet printer smashes the per-page cost of colour printing and includes enough bottled ink in the box for 12,000 black pages or up to 8,000 colour.
-This is HP’s entry-level model in the Smart Tank line and it lacks an auto-duplex mode, sadly.
+This is HP’s entry-level model in the Smart Tank line, and it lacks an auto-duplex mode, sadly.

 The HP Envy Pro 6420 is a compact and inexpensive inkjet with all the features you could ask for from a home office printer.
 It can print, scan, copy and even fax (via your smartphone).
 The print speed is slow but steady and it can duplex print and photocopy a stack of up to 35 pages with its inbuilt ADF (automatic document scanner).

 Read the full review: HP Envy Pro 6420

 This inkjet plotter is not your usual office eyesore, but a compact and elegant design intended to grace a home office or small studio.
 One of the best large format printers, it has features such as a touchscreen and Wi-Fi making it easy to use, and a folding steel stand with a handy feed catch built to hold your rolls of printed paper.

-Read our full review: HP DesignJet Studio 24.
+Read our full review: HP DesignJet Studio 24

 Printing, scanning, copying and even faxing – the M227fdw does it all (just as long as it's in black and white).
 This mono printer is a great fit for offices thanks to its large paper draw and fast print speed, which churns out copy at a clip.

 Read the full review: HP LaserJet Pro MFP M227fdw

 This printer's available in a range of colors and it can print on any size media up to A4 including envelopes and glossy photopaper.
 It prints a great photo, albeit slowly, and has Wi-Fi with Wi-Fi-Direct and AirPrint built in.
 What looks like a carry handle on top is actually HP’s innovative scan beam, which does the job of an A4 flatbed scanner.
 Insert any document in the slot beneath, and it will be draw through automatically and scanned ready for copying.

 The HP Color LaserJet Pro M283fdw is a mid-priced multifunction laser printer that is so well featured, it could fit into almost any small to medium sized office and live up to expectations.
 It is compact, with scope to add further paper trays as required and it prints quickly at 22 pages per minute for either color or monochrome documents.